Carol Spalding owns a Read more [...]

 Clarkson’s have a superb reputation in Bath and the areas around and it’s well deserved, they truly are a quality undertaker with the best traditional family values.
 They are recognisable out and about with their charcoal grey vehicles, and on funerals the Clarkson’s staff are all impeccably turned out in tailor made coats and their trademark purple waistcoats, ties or neckerchiefs.
 If you want a less formal approach then just ask them, but the Clarkson style is generally very well commented on and admired.

-- Your first call will be answered by one of the funeral directors or Sophie at the Bath office (Carol, Anne, Martyn or Jo), at Frome it will by Wayne, Karen or Len, and at Saltford it will be Paul.
+- Your first call will be answered by one of the funeral directors or Sophie at the Bath office (Carol, Annie or Martyn), at Frome it will be Mandy and at Saltford it will be Alana.
 After hours one of the funeral directors will be on call.

 - Home visits – yes, they will do whatever suits you, they’ll come to you if you want or meet you in the branch most convenient to you.